bobsanjo/PRIV/receive-store-aggregatable-reports.md

   * Debug `[reporting-origin]/.well-known/attribution-reporting/debug/report-aggregate-attribution`
   * Live `[reporting-origin]/.well-known/attribution-reporting/report-aggregate-attribution`

+#### Collection Workflow

-Ad techs will receive the reports in JSON format through a POST call.
-Ad techs will collect these JSON reports and later convert them into AVRO format which is used in Aggregation Service.
-Once converted, the [AVRO reports](https://avro.apache.org/docs/) are stored in the ad tech's cloud storage for later batching.
+1. Ad techs will receive the reports in JSON format through a POST call.
+2. Ad techs will collect these JSON reports and later convert them into AVRO format which is used in Aggregation Service.
+3. Once converted, the [AVRO reports](https://avro.apache.org/docs/) are stored in the ad tech's cloud storage for later batching.

+#### Collection Workflow

-Once ad tech is ready for batching, ad tech will trigger an aggregation job request through aggregation service where the reports are retrieved from the ad tech's cloud storage.
-Aggregation Service is hosted on the ad tech's cloud storage and should have an [allow-listed image](https://github.com/privacysandbox/aggregation-service/releases).
+1. Once ad tech is ready for batching, ad tech will trigger an aggregation job request through aggregation service.
+2. Reports are retrieved from the ad tech's cloud storage.
+3. Aggregation Service is hosted on the ad tech's cloud storage and should have an [allow-listed image](https://github.com/privacysandbox/aggregation-service/releases).

 ### Reports